|

 Studies show almost 7 million adoptable pets are put down each year due to overcrowded shelters.
 By rescueing dogs from a local shelter you're saving lives as well as helping society.

-Another positive concerning a rescued Labradoodle is you'll locate excellent animals at a cost lower than purchasing from a qualified breeder.
+rescued Labradoodle is you'll locate excellent animals at a cost lower

 Rescue Labradoodles are more often than not house trained and rescue groups make sure mature animals are housebroken prior to going to new homes.

 Some rescues will fit your individual situation, while other dogs are better matched to other homes.
-Therefore, adopting a Labradoodle from a shelter is an tremendous choice for getting a new pet.

 For many years, Labradoodle rescue organizations have taken in and provided space for abandoned and lost dogs.
 These shelters on average strive to care for ill-treated and dispossessed dogs, while getting them ready for possible adoption.